BatteryDEV/AutoECM/README.md

 "Machine learning benchmarks for the classification of equivalent circuit models from solid-state electrochemical impedance spectra" http://arxiv.org/abs/2302.03362

+There was a minor bug in the splitting method for the validation set that is used for early stopping and learning rate adjustment for the CNN training.
+If you want to reproduce the results associated with the manuscript please checkout commit `d893efd`.
+The newest commit will yield a slighly higher CNN performance.
+The ranking of algorithms remains unaffected.

 ## Setup

 A `requirements.txt` file and, alternatively, a file `environment.yml` is provided to create the `python` environment needed to run this code.